rufer7/github-actions-workflow-with-OIDC-based-auth-against-Azure/README.md

 ### :keyboard: Activity: Configure OIDC in Azure

-1. Open a new browser tab, and work on the steps in your second tab while you read the instructions in this tab.
+1. Open a new browser tab, and work on the steps in your second tab while you read the instructions in this tab
 1. [Create an Azure Active Directory application and service principal](https://learn.microsoft.com/en-us/azure/developer/github/connect-from-azure?tabs=azure-portal%2Cwindows#create-an-azure-active-directory-application-and-service-principal) by following the steps under the link
+  - Assign a role `Contributor` to the application
 1. [Add federated credentials](https://learn.microsoft.com/en-us/azure/developer/github/connect-from-azure?tabs=azure-portal%2Cwindows#add-federated-credentials) by following the steps under the link
+  - `Entity type`: `Branch`
+  - GitHub branch name: `deploy-resource-group`
 1. [Create GitHub secrets](https://learn.microsoft.com/en-us/azure/developer/github/connect-from-azure?tabs=azure-portal%2Cwindows#create-github-secrets) by following the steps under the link
 1. If you are done, create a new branch with name `deploy-resource-group`
-1. Wait about 20 seconds then refresh this page for the next step.
+1. Wait about 20 seconds then refresh this page for the next step

 </details>